-King Edward VI Handsworth Grammar School for Boys has joined the Grammar Schools in Birmingham as from 1st September 2013 for our admissions procedures.
-A new website has been launched by the Grammar Schools in Birmingham which contains all the necessary details of how to apply, deadline dates and so on.
+King Edward VI Handsworth Grammar School for Boys is part of the Grammar Schools in Birmingham for our admissions procedures.
+Please see the website of the Grammar Schools in Birmingham which contains all the necessary details of how to apply, deadline dates and so on.
+This contains all the relevant information on Pupil Premium and the Catchment Areas.
+Please see below for further information on this.
 Also a flier and brochure is published every year.

 Admission to the School is in accordance with Public Notices issued on 4 September 1992 under Section 63(2) of the Education Reform Act 1988 as varied by the Public Notices issued on 1 December 1995 under Section 96(1) of the Education Act 1993.

 Only children who attain the required standard in the prescribed arrangements for selection by reference to aptitude are eligible to be considered for admission to the School.
 These arrangements require that prospective pupils are considered for admission to the school on the basis of a combined score, standardised according to the age of the pupil, normally above the seventieth percentile of the national ability range on standardised tests of verbal, numerical and non-verbal reasoning ability.
 The content, nature and scope of these tests is reviewed regularly.

 The number of intended admissions each year is 150 at age 11 years.
 Children who have not reached the age of 11 years, but who are in the same year group at primary school as those who have done so, may be considered for admission to the school.

 The School expects to attract pupils from Birmingham and its surrounding areas.
 Where the number of applications for admission from eligible pupils exceeds the number of places available, places are offered in merit order according to their standardised score in the entrance tests.
 Where children are equal on test score, Looked After Children (in Public Care) will be given priority and then those who live nearest to the school (according to the straight line distance between home and school).